When you’re struggling with your mental health, one of the first questions you might ask is:

 -

-Your symptoms are intense or chronic
+Your symptoms are intense, chronic, or worsening

 -

-You’re considering medication
+You’re considering or already on medication

 -